julianchurchill/text-adventure/README.md

 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size

-- [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.